-The Google Pixel 6 comes in two storage options; a base 128GB variant that costs $599.
-If you wish to get the 256GB variant instead, it will set you back by $699.
-The three color options include Coral, Seafoam, and Black.
+The Google Pixel 6 comes in two storage options: A base 128GB variant that costs $599 and a 256GB variant that will set you back by $699.
+The three color options include coral, seafoam, and black.

-The Samsung Galaxy S21 FE goes on sale starting January 11, 2022, and will be sold in two variants: A $699 6GB and 128GB option and a pricier ($769) 8GB and 256GB variant.
+The Samsung Galaxy S21 FE went on sale starting January 11, 2022, and comes in two variants: A $699 6GB and 128GB option and a pricier ($769) 8GB and 256GB variant.
 The color options on offer here are white, graphite, olive, and lavender.